 After that Hanuman and the other monkey troops, destroy fire that created by Ravana.

 The audience will be amazed by the choreography of the dance, the singing, and the trance.
 Expect to see a danger performance.
 A priest will put a spell and make one man trance.

 The Kecak dance show is held at the open stage near Tanah Lot which started daily start at 06:30 pm and will be finished at 07.30 pm.

 To watch Kecak Dance, the visitor can buy the ticket in Tanah Lot Temple ticket booth inside the temple area.

-Founder of Bali Cheapest Tours
+Co-Founder of Bali Cheapest Tours

 We’re all about cheap holidays and low-cost deals.
 We've got plenty to satisfy your travel bug on our wide selection of Bali Tour Packages featuring Bali's best places.